RELATES TO: KRS 205.201, 209.030(5), 216.535, 216.540-216.543, 42 U.S.C. 3001 et seq.

 (3) Designated ombudsmen shall be representatives of the Kentucky Long-term Care Ombudsman Program and shall be accorded rights and privileges of that office.

-(1) Provide services under the supervision of qualified personnel as follows:
+(1) Provide services as follows:

 (a) There shall be a staff person, qualified by training and experience, responsible for administering each service and supervising assigned staff;